Harsha2001-creater/Dog-Breed-Prediction/README.md

 5. Develop predictive models to forecast flight delays using machine learning algorithms.
 6. Store processed data and model outputs in MongoDB for future reference.
 7. Visualize insights and predictions using Power BI to create interactive dashboards and reports.

+## 🌟 Conclusion

+The Dog Breed Prediction Project aims to leverage machine learning techniques to accurately identify dog breeds from images.
+Through high accuracy, user-friendly deployment, and comprehensive documentation, we aim to contribute positively to conservation efforts and showcase the effectiveness of CNNs in image classification tasks.

 ## Contributing 👥